elnappo/dotfiles/README.md

 # elnappo’s dotfiles [![Build Status](https://travis-ci.org/elnappo/dotfiles.svg?branch=master)](https://travis-ci.org/elnappo/dotfiles)

 These are my dotfiles, have fun!

 add ~/.extra for your stuff

 ## Features
-* sync your homebrew taps, formulas and casks with `$ brewsync`
+* sync your homebrew taps, formulas, casks, python packages and gems with `$ brewsync`
 * update osx, brew and the dotfiles repository with `$ update`
 * update your settings (dotfiles) with `$ dotfiles`
-* set some osx defaults
+* set some osx defaults (`dotfiles/ansible/tasks/osx_defaults.yml`)
+* dnsmasq with dnscrypt for encrypted and localy cached DNS queries
+* try to keep `~/` clean
-* configuration is mainly handled by ansible (Playbook: ~/.dotfiles/ansible/dotfiles.yml)
+* configuration is mainly handled by ansible (Playbook: `~/.dotfiles/ansible/dotfiles.yml`)

 ## Install (for me)
 ```bash